Negrobueno/Docs/content/platform/examples/_index.md

 type: "numeric"
 ```

-_Place_ - The position that the player finished the race in (1st, 2nd,...).
+_Place_ - The position in which the player finished the race (1st, 2nd,...).

 ```json
 key: "place"